Affine Grassmannians and the geometric Satake in mixed characteristic: Generalities on perfect schemes

 are isomorphisms.
 In particular, for such $X$, one can define the corresponding $\ell$-adic derived category $D_c^b(X,\Ql)$ ($\ell\neq p$) as usual, with a pair of adjoint functors that are equivalences

-Given $f: X\to Y$, one can define six operations associated to $f$, thanks to Lemma \ref{fin:morphism},.
+One can define six operations between these categories, thanks to Proposition \ref{fin:morphism}.
 The usual proper base change or smooth base change holds for perfectly proper or perfectly smooth maps.
-The notation of perverse sheaves work in this setting without change.
+The definition of perverse sheaves works in this setting without change.
 In particular, we have the notion of the Goresky-Macpherson intermediate extension, and for every $X$, the intersection cohomology sheaf $\IC_X$.
 The restriction of $\IC_X$ to any perfectly smooth open subset $U$ is canonically isomorphic to $\Ql[2\dim X](\dim X)$.
 We will denote by $\on{P}(X)$ the category of perverse sheaves on $X$.